statoscope/statoscope/packages/ui-webpack/README.md

 ### Chunks

-Shows all the chunk in the bundle, splitted by a type, with tree of the modules and packages in these chunks.
+Shows all the chunk in the bundle, split by a type, with a tree of the modules and packages in these chunks.

 ![Chunks](docs/chunks.png)

 ### Assets

-Shows all the chunk in the bundle with tree of the modules and packages in these chunks.
+Shows all the chunk in the bundle with a tree of the modules and packages in these chunks.

 ![Assets](docs/asssets.png)